This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Liqueur glasses are excellent for serving sweet drinks which are meant to be sipped slowly.
 They are very similar to grappa glasses structurally, except they have a longer stem and a shorter bowl.

 They flare out at the top to give off more of the aroma of the drink.
-These glasses can shatter easily, so you need to be extra careful with bringing them out in your next dinner party.
+These glasses can shatter easily, so you need to be extra careful with bringing them out at your next dinner party.

-Thistle glasses are structurally similar to tulip glasses, however these glasses are better for serving drinks like wine.
+Thistle glasses are structurally similar to tulip glasses, however, these glasses are better for serving drinks like wine.

 Thistle glasses have a distinctive curve as they go up from the base.
 Apart from wine, a thistle glass can also serve Scottish ales.

 The pokal glasses are extremely versatile and can serve pretty much any drink.
-However, they are mostly used for serving high gravity beer.
+However, they are mostly used for serving high-gravity beer.

-The pokal has a wide bowl which slowly tapers down to meet the stem.
+The pokal has a wide bowl that slowly tapers down to meet the stem.
 The mouth of the glass first tapers up and then flares out slightly to give it a beautifully distinct look.
 They are a stylish addition to any party.